Coolify vs Dokploy: The Data That Will Make Your Choice

 - How does Dokploy handle scaling compared to Kubernetes?

-Resource usage is crucial in VPS environments, where overspending on CPU or RAM can lead to bottlenecks or increased expenses.
+Resource usage is important in VPS environments, where overspending on CPU or RAM can lead to bottlenecks or increased expenses.
 Dokploy’s lean design ensures it maintains near-idle CPU usage rates around 0.8%, whereas Coolify typically uses over 6% CPU at idle.
 These numbers translate directly into more reliable, cost-effective service for constrained deployments.

 User interface differences contribute to developer experience.
-Coolify offers a polished single-page application UI designed for ease of use, appealing to those who prefer streamlined visual management and automated SSL setups.
+Coolify offers a polished single-page application UI designed for ease of use, appealing to those who prefer simplifyd visual management and automated SSL setups.
 In contrast, Dokploy provides a rawer, more minimal interface favoring manual configuration editing, which may appeal to advanced users seeking granular control.

 The platforms also differ in feature breadth.
 Coolify offers wider database support including DragonflyDB and KeyDB, while Dokploy relies on key essentials optimized for performance.
-Networking integration varies as well; Coolify leverages Cloudflare Tunnels, whereas Dokploy uses Traefik for routing.
+Networking integration varies as well; Coolify applies Cloudflare Tunnels, whereas Dokploy uses Traefik for routing.
 Monitoring and logging tools reflect these distinctions, influencing long-term maintenance efforts.

 Licensing models are a further point of divergence.
 Coolify is open source, facilitating broad usage without restrictions.
 Dokploy uses a source-available model with certain limitations on reselling advanced features, which can impact enterprise deployment choices.